 Projected build price: Can I keep to under $3500?
 Market analysis: Facebook marketplace, ebay…

 Projected sale price: Raffle to select group?

 Yamaha Raptor 660

 This is a great classic machine.
-The power if phenomenal but very tame.
+The power is phenomenal but also very tame at least in factory-esque condition.
+It is also capable of huge performance gains for aggressive power desires.
 Its perfect for beginners or advanced riders.
 Very few people can ride better than a Raptor can run.

 I’m going to pull this apart to the frame and paint.
 The previous guy spray painted the thing silver.
 A lot of it has come off because of course he just blasted over the dirt and whatever.